 The Punisher (Netflix Series)

-Billy Russo appears as a major character in Punisher Netflix series, portrayed by British actor Ben Barnes.
-Born to a meth addict, Billy Russo grew up in various foster and group homes, and was nearly molested on at least one occasion.
+Billy Russo appears as a major character in the Punisher Netflix series, portrayed by British actor Ben Barnes.
+Born to a meth addict, Billy Russo grew up in various foster and group homes and was nearly molested on at least one occasion.
 After reaching adulthood, Billy enlisted in the United States Marine Corps, where he met and befriended Frank Castle.
-The two men were eventually recruited into an elite military unit called Cerebus Squad, and served in a number of secret missions.
+The two men were eventually recruited into an elite military unit called Cerebus Squad and served in a number of secret missions.
 Despite getting into a massive argument after an ambush that left much of Cerebus Squad dead, Billy and Frank continued their friendship after returning home from Afghanistan.

-- The Punisher (1990 LJN) -Jigsaw appears as a boss in the Gameboy version of the game replacing the Kingpin.
+- The Punisher (1990 LJN) - Jigsaw appears as a boss in the Gameboy version of the game replacing the Kingpin.

 - The Punisher (1993 Capcom) - Jigsaw is a sub-boss in the video game version of the game where he is fought in the final level.